 Many of the greatest discoveries ever made, were by accident.
+Search pros at TNG/E helped us build this list using search engine tools to find the outliers – which are the most interesting finds.
 Without any of these items our life would be very different.
 Anyway, onto the list:

 10 – Viagra

 Discovered on the welsh village of Merthyr Tydfil in 1992.
 This medicine was discovered while testing a new angina medication by hard working stiffs.
 Men around the world owe a salute to these fellows.

 According to Nestle, they obtained the recipe for chocolate chip cookies in exchange for a lifetime supply of chocolate chips.
 The story goes that Mrs. Wakefield (owner of the toll house inn) was trying to make chocolate cookies when she ran out of baker’s chocolate.
 She decided to substitute broken pieces of semi-sweet chocolate thinking that it would melt, mixing into the batter which it obviously did not.
 The result was the delicious concoction we all know and love.
 Instead of patenting the idea the recipe was promptly sold for chocolate chips and every bag of chips sold today includes a variation of this recipe.
 Millions of people would attest to the fact that homemade chocolate chips cookies is their favorite cookie to eat when still warm from the oven.
 When I visited my far removed relative, in Australia I inquired if she was familiar with toll house chocolate cookies?
 She laughed and said, jut because we live on the other side of the Pacific Ocean, doesn’t mean we are not familiar with this delicious sweet treat.
 The next time I visited my Aunt sure enough, there was a plate of just baked toll house chocolate chip cookies waiting to be consumed!